Float-in-tec/my-dreamcar/README.md

 ### Seed Data (challenge step)

 The DB is auto-seeded so the demo works right away.
+Since the ammount of seeded data was very short (100 cars of several brands), app query results were constantly returning empty.
+So the ammount of seeded data has been raised to 1000 in order to better test the app.

 ### How to obtain a free Gemini API key (easy and quick)